 Informal letters are friendly letters mainly used for personal communication with friends, families, and acquaintances.
 The letters are written generally in informal and personal (i.e. not business or professional) tone, obviously they can still be written to business associates, colleagues or staff on a friendly basis.
 These letters can even be emotional.
 In particular, informal letters can be written in relation to life events such as marriage, newborn or death of a family member.
 Please refer to the relevant sections for examples of these letters.

 As the name suggests, formal letters are written in a more formal tone for business or professional purposes.
 It should set out its purpose clearly, be simple, brief and to the point.
 It should not contain any irrelevant substances.
-In contrast, informal letters are personal communications to friends and families that can be more casual and in an unassuming manner.
+In contrast, informal letter to a friend is a personal communication that can be more casual and in an unassuming manner.

 A formal letter should be concise and does not include irrelevant substances.
 In contrast, informal letters may be longer and can talk about various things to build personal rapport.
 Nevertheless, the author should still bear the purpose of the letter in mind.
 Is the author writing to convey information, news, give congratulations, provide support or sympathy, give suggestions, request information, ask questions, ask for favours, etc.?
 Even if it is just a “hello” letter to build personal relationship, one should not lose sight of the ultimate goal of the letter.

 Informal letters do not have to follow any particular pattern, format or convention.
 They have fewer formatting rules than formal letters, usually the author will just write casually whatever that comes to mind according to his / her wishes and circumstances.
 Nevertheless, whether one is writing formal or informal letters, there are general guidelines and conventions that people usually follow for the letters to be more effective.
 The letter should be clear, efficient, complete and conversational.